Voting Rights and Democracy

 Voting Rights and Democracy in Brief

 Since the Supreme Court’s ruling in Shelby County v.
-Holder, conservative state legislatures and, most recently, the Trump administration, have passed various restrictions aimed at abridging the right to vote.
+Holder, conservative state and federal officials have proposed or passed restrictions aimed at abridging the right to vote.
 Discover how CAC is defending our democracy and the people’s access to the ballot box against these attacks.

 ISSUE BRIEF (ACS): The Roberts Court, the Shadow Docket, and the Unraveling of Voting Rights Remedies